Kinnucan, The Greens (as a US phenomenon)

 6) Did you know that the Green Party doesn’t control a *single* state legislative seat, anywhere in the country?
 There are thousands of such seats, most of them tiny, but none tiny enough for the Green Party’s organizing skills.
 Instead they’re gonna run for president, again.

-7) If you’re serious about building a third party in the USA, there are a lot of ways to begin advancing that project–building a social base and local power, developing tactics and strategy, etc. There are a lot of examples to learn from, from the Nonpartisan League and the Populists to Kshama Sawant to the WPP.
+7) If you’re serious about building a third party in the USA, there are a lot of ways to begin advancing that project–building a social base and local power, developing tactics and strategy, etc. There are a lot of examples to learn from, from the Nonpartisan League and the Populists to Kshama Sawant to the VPP.
 The Green Party isn’t among them.
 It isn’t a step in the right direction, or any direction.
 If you wanted to start a third party in the US right now the first thing you’d need to say is “we’re definitely NOT like the Greens.”

 Every minute and every dollar spent advancing the Green Party project is a minute and dollar wasted.
 The left can’t afford this waste.
 Polls indicate that the Greens’ vote total is likely to crater this year, perhaps because voters don’t share their analysis that it’s cool if Trump wins; that’s all to the good, because the seas are rising quickly and the left can’t afford this crap.